How do I apply for ACC Funded Hearing Aids?

 3. Attend a Hearing Assessment: Visit one our Studios for a diagnostic evaluation.

-5. Wait for ACC’s Decision: ACC will notify you if your claim is accepted and how much funding is available.
+4. Wait for ACC’s Decision: ACC will notify you if your claim is accepted and how much funding is available.
 While you wait, you can join Resonate’s Unlimited subscription to allow you to start receiving the benefits of wearing hearing aids straight away.
+If your claim is rejected by ACC, Resonate will discuss how you can continue to benefit from the Unlimited subscription.

-6. Choose Hearing Aids and Fitting: Once approved, your audiologist will fit you with your hearing aids.
+5. Choose Hearing Aids and Fitting: If your ACC application is approved, your audiologist will fit you with your hearing aids.

 No items found.